KDE/documentation-develop-kde-org/HIG/source/components/assistance/message.rst

 Behavior
 ~~~~~~~~
 -  Dialogs should be modal, and block user interaction with the rest of the
    application until a choice has been made.
-Do not block the entire user
+Don't block the entire user
    interface for the whole system, though.
 -  Create specific, actionable, user-centered error messages.
 Users should
    either perform an action or change their behavior as a result.